-LSSNCA recruits and trains foster parents to open their hearts and their homes to youth fleeing violence and persecution and who do not have a legal guardian in the United States, known as unaccompanied refugee minors.
+LSSNCA recruits and trains foster parents for youth fleeing violence and persecution and who do not have a legal guardian in the United States, known as unaccompanied refugee minors.
 LSSNCA is referred unaccompanied refugee minors by the U.S. Department of Health and Human Services.
 We serve all children referred to us and cannot guarantee the country of origin of youth who will be placed with our licensed foster parents.
-There are many refugee youth that come to the United States from all over the world that need and deserve loving homes.

-Becoming a URM foster parent takes several hours of training on Refugee youth and their needs, child development, behavior management, and parenting.
-Foster Care parents also require a police background check, child protective registry clearance, and a home study.
-This usually takes 60-90 days but LSSNCA may be able to expedite licenses in VA if we need to place Afghan youth quicker.
+Becoming a URM foster parent takes several hours of training, a police background check, child protective registry clearance, and a home study.
+This usually takes 60-90 days.
 We encourage you to visit our foster care page and sign-up for our next orientation to learn more about the process of becoming a foster parent.

 I am a high school student and want to support refugees.
 Can I volunteer with LSSNCA?

 Yes!
 You are welcome to sign up as a volunteer through our Volunteer webpage.
-We welcome high school volunteers as tutors in our tutoring program as well as engage in service opportunities such as organizing donations throughout the year and tabling for annual World Refugee Day.
 Additionally, middle and high school volunteers have organized in-kind donation drives for LSSNCA families with their family, friends, and peers!
 You are welcome to contact us with any other ideas you may have to volunteer!

 I do not live in the D.C.
 Metro Area.
 How can I get involved?

-Although you may not live in the D.C.
-Metro Area, you can still help welcome Afghan Allies and their families.
-We encourage financial donations of all sizes to help supplement resettlement expenses such as temporary housing, food, transportation, and other daily needs.
-You may also mail gift cards to our DC office.
-Gift cards are given directly to our new neighbors so they may buy groceries and toiletries as needed after their arrival.
-A list of gift card requests can be found on our In-kind Donations webpage.
+You can still welcome Afghan Allies and their families.
+We encourage financial donations to supplement resettlement expenses such as temporary housing, food, transportation, and other daily needs.
+Gift cards are also needed and can be sent to our DC office.
+Gift cards are used for groceries and toiletries, and list of gift card requests can be found on our In-kind Donations webpage.

 I am an SIV in Afghanistan (or know someone who is) and I need help?
 What do I do?